joey-carlson/sis-engine/docs/USER_GUIDE.md

 No. You can use just the generators for one-shots or scene-level complications.
 Campaigns add memory and long-term consequence tracking.

 ### "Does this work with my game system?"
 Yes.
-SPAR is system-agnostic.
+SiS is system-agnostic.
 It generates situations, not mechanics.
 You interpret severity, tags, and effects in your system's terms.
+SPAR is one example setting that runs on SiS.

 ### "How much content is included?"
-- 107 core event complications
+- 107 core event complications (setting-neutral)
 - 27 loot situations (15 core + 12 Salvage & Black Market)
+- SPAR-specific packs available for pulp/noir campaigns
 - More packs coming (Urban Intrigue, Horror Pressure, etc.)
-- You can author your own packs
+- You can author your own setting-specific packs

 ### "What's the learning curve?"
 - **Basic generation:** 5 minutes